ml4scisoc/ml4scisoc.github.io/_sources/syllabus/schedule.md

 # Schedule

-We will meet synchronously via Zoom: Tu 5:30-8:15
+We will meet in person in Tyler 108 MW 3:00-4:15pm

 This course will proceed in three main parts: overview, deep dives, and wrap up.